No Idea How To Even Start Cleaning When You’re Overwhelmed By Your Messy House? Feeling Totally Paralyzed?

-Extra Credit (OMG How Many Times Is She Going to Say I’m Done and Then Add More???)
+(OMG How Many Times Is She Going to Say I’m Done and Then Add More???)

-- Expand into the other rooms
+- Expand into the other areas of your house.

 - Go back and work on the pockets of disaster (laundry-folding, overstuffed dressers, DIY project from hell).

 - Or reward yourself with that lunch.
 Or the nap.